wizo06/japanese/docs/index.md

 There are tons of grammar guides out there.
 You should find the easiest one to understand for you.
 This guide is simply yet another grammar guide.
 If you find this one easy to undersand, then by all means use it.

 With that out of the way, let's talk about this guide specifically.
-I will try my best to avoid using linguistics terms in this guide for those of you who are not familiar with them.
-That being said, it will be a lot easier to understand this guide if you at least know some basic linguistic words such as (but not limited to):
+I will try my best to avoid using linguistic terms in this guide for those of you who are not familiar with them.
+In an attempt to explain Japanese grammar in a way that everyone can understand (using only simple terms instead of linguistic terms), I wrote this grammar guide.

-- Vowel
-- Noun
-- Verb
-- Adjective
-- Adverb

 !!! info  "Ambiguity in grammar rules"
     Like I said earlier, grammar simply **attempts to describe** how a language works.
-Therefore, depending on which grammar model you're learning from, the exaplanation will also differ.
+Therefore, depending on which grammar model you're learning from, the explanation will also differ.
 It's also possible that one grammar rule might look very identical to another one within the same model/guide.
 If there's a grammar rule that you can't understand no matter how many times you read the explanation, it's OK to put it aside and move on.
 This is especially true for grammar rules that have very small nuances.
 You are more likely to pick up on those nuances through immersion anyways.

     After all, grammar is simply there to help you accelerate your listening and reading comprehension (i.e. immersion).
 If there's a grammar rule you don't understand, then put it aside and revisit it later.
 By the time you decide to revisit it, you might very well have picked up on how the grammar rule actually works through immersion.

     One last point I would like to bring up is: this is a grammar **guide**, not a grammar **bible**.
 This guide is simply here to help you "steer" during your immersion "journey".
 This guide is meant to be used in tandem with immersion.
 The heavy lifting is still done through immersion.

-!!! note
+!!! note "Vocabulary"
     This guide only teaches grammar.
 It doesn't teach vocabulary.
 For more details on how to learn vocabulary, refer to [TheMoeWay](https://learnjapanese.moe/guide/#vocabulary) and/or [Refold](https://refold.la/roadmap).